guptaabhinav206/Web-Scraper/README.md

 # Web-Scraper

-A simple web-scraper to get the first 10 products url's and start crawling the relevant data for those.
+A simple web-scraper to get the first 10 products url's and start crawling the relevant data for those products.
 I have tried to incorporate minimal use of existing sources.
 I have used regular expressions and lxml library to scrap the data.

 Product attributes fetched :